Graduate International Admissions

 When applying for a graduate degree program at East Stroudsburg University, all students from countries other than the United States who do not hold immigrant visas or permanent resident (Resident Alien) status and require an F-1 student visa must select the Graduate International application type when submitting the online application.

 - Application: Complete an on-line application

 - TOEFL Scores:Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores are required for all international students unless your undergraduate degree is from an English language institution.
 (It must be documented that English is the only language of instruction for the institution.)
 The required scores on the TOEFL are 560 (paper-format test), 220 (computer-format test) or 83 (internet based test).
+The required minimum score on the IELTS is a Band 6.0.
 Those exempt from submitting TOEFL or IELTS scores include applicants who were raised in and completed all elementary and high school work in a country in which English is the native language, or those who graduated from a university in an English-speaking country in which all instruction is given in English.
-All other international applicants must submit TOEFL or IELTS scores.
-Please have an official copy of your TOEFL or IELTS scores sent to us.
-We do not accept photocopies.
-Our college code is 2650.
-Please contact TOEFL for more information.
+Individual departments or programs may require a higher score than those listed above.
+Please contact the respective department or program coordinator for more information.

 - GRE: Graduate Record Examination (GRE) is a requisite for admission for the following Graduate Programs: